jamiewilbraham/azure-docs/articles/cognitive-services/text-analytics/tutorials/tutorial-power-bi-key-phrases.md

 # Tutorial: Integrate Power BI with the Text Analytics Cognitive Service

 Microsoft Power BI Desktop is a free application that lets you connect to, transform, and visualize your data.
-The Text Analytics service, part of Microsoft Azure Cognitive Services, provides natural language processing.
+The Text Analytics service, part of Microsoft Azure Cognitive Research Technologies, provides natural language processing.
 Given raw unstructured text, it can extract the most important phrases, analyze sentiment, and identify well-known entities such as brands.
 Together, these tools can help you quickly see what your customers are talking about and how they feel about it.

 In this tutorial, you'll learn how to: